Universal Declaration of Human Rights

 Secretary-General António Guterres has set about modernizing some sectors of the United Nations and made impassioned statements about the need to protect human rights.
 But beyond rhetoric, so far there has been no indication of his modernizing the human-rights…

-- Categories: Human Rights, Secretary-General, WORLDVIEWS
+- Categories: Human Rights, OPINIONS, Secretary-General

 - Irwin Arieff